FelixOnline/v2/content/articles/2016-11-7-felix-meets--formation.md

 imported: true
 ---

 _felix_ catches up with Formation while they’re on tour with Jagwar Ma.
 Another notch on their belt after playing Glastonbury, Field Day and having their song Pleasure chosen for the FIFA 17 soundtrack.
-In the room are front\-man Will Ritson, his twin brother Matt \(synths\), Jonny Tams \(bass\) and Kai Akinde\-Hummel \(drums\).
+In the room are front-man Will Ritson, his twin brother Matt (synths), Jonny Tams (bass) and Kai Akinde-Hummel (drums).

 They heard the FIFA news from their manager while at Glastonbury, but this isn’t the only benefit of their recent successes.